 Of course, it's unlikely they would all be added, but some may well be, and it shows that Google is thinking about health and fitness.

-As for specs, the Pixel Watch is likely to run Qualcomm's latest Snapdragon Wear 3100 chipset that will mean improvements to battery life and more power for running your favorite apps on your wrist.
-That said, with any luck it will use something even newer, as the 3100 is getting on a bit now and a successor is overdue.
+As for specs, the Pixel Watch is likely to run Qualcomm's latest Snapdragon Wear 4100 Plus chipset that will mean lots of power for running your favorite apps on your wrist.

 One rumored feature was something codenamed 'Blackghost'.
 It was thought to be be a power management integrated circuit built into the chipset itself that will allow the watch to listen out for voice commands at all times without draining the battery.

-That isn't a feature on the Snapdragon Wear 3100, but it may be Google has found a way to make it an exclusive feature for the Pixel Watch when it launches - or that the watch will indeed use a newer chipset.
+That isn't a feature on the Snapdragon Wear 4100 Plus, but it may be Google has found a way to make it an exclusive feature for the Pixel Watch when it launches - or that the watch will use a newer chipset.

 If so, expect to be able to ask Google Assistant questions without either draining your smartwatch after a few hours or having to press a button beforehand.